|

 exactly inside and not exactly outside.
 You might bring a pet or an injured or

 pregnant animal in there to be warm.)
-Sometimes the manger was free-standing and
+They could also use that area for

 people to sleep when necessary.
 Jesus'